ihakeman/portfolio/Python/README.md

 - I wrote all of the .py files myself.

 ## References
-- The textbook for the class
+- The textbook for the class: The Practice of Computing Using Python (3rd Edition)